 NXT ratings/viewership for this week

-It should be noted that this was the second NXT episode to air on Tuesday nights, with no head-to-head competition from AEW Dynamite.
-The show featured Sarray’s debut over Zoey Stark plus Kyle O’Reilly defeating Cameron Grimes in the main event.
+It should be noted that this was the third NXT episode to air on Tuesday nights, with no head-to-head competition from AEW Dynamite.
+The show featured a six-man main event with Legado del Fantasma (Santos Escobar, Raul Mendoza, Joaquin Wilde) defeating NXT Tag Team Champions MSK and NXT Cruiserweight Champion Kushida.

-NXT ranked #27 on the Cable Top 150 this week with a 0.23 rating in the 18-49 key demographic.
-This ranking is way down but the rating is up 4.6% from last week’s first Tuesday show, which ranked #8 with a 0.22 rating in the key demo.
-Cable was dominated last night by news coverage of the Derek Chauvin verdict.
-NXT ranked #7 among non-news shows last night.
+NXT ranked #11 on the Cable Top 150 this week with a 0.22 rating in the 18-49 key demographic.
+This ranking is way up but the rating is down 4% from last week’s second Tuesday show, which ranked #27 with a 0.23 rating in the key demo.

-NXT ranked #68 in viewership this week, tying with the 12am airing of CNN Newsroom.
-This is down from last week’s #60 ranking, which was also tied with a 9am airing of CNN Newsroom and Assembly Required.
+NXT ranked #56 in viewership this week.
+This is up from last week’s #68 ranking, which was tied with a 12am airing of CNN Newsroom.

-This week’s NXT episode drew the best audience and the best 18-49 key demographic rating since the Halloween Havoc episode on October 28, which drew 876,000 viewers with a 0.25 rating in the key demo, up against AEW Dynamite.
+NXT viewership was down 11.5% this week, while the 18-49 key demographic rating was down 4%.
+This was the lowest total viewership for NXT since the show moved to Tuesdays earlier this month.

-NCIS on CBS topped the night on network TV in viewership with an average of 6.397 million viewers.
-Young Rock on NBC and The Resident on FOX tied for the #1 spot in the 18-49 demographic with a 0.54 rating.
+NCIS on CBS topped the night on network TV in viewership with an average of 8.555 million viewers.
+FBI on CBS took the #1 spot in the 18-49 demographic with a 0.68 rating.

 Below is our 2021 NXT Viewership Tracker, along with the Top 10 moments from this week’s show: